Utilities and Services in Amsterdam

-The consumer energy sector in Netherlands is liberalised and you are free to choose one energy company that will supply your dwelling with both electricity and gas.
-Some houses/appartments may also be heated by a district heating scheme which is paid separately.
+The consumer energy sector in the Netherlands is liberalised and you are free to choose one energy company that will supply your dwelling with electricity and gas.

-In Amsterdam the main energy company is Nuon (nuon.nl); other energy companies in the Dutch consumer market are Delta (delta.nl), E.ON (eon.nl), Eneco (eneco.nl), Energie Direct (energiedirect.nl), Essent (essent.nl), Green Choice (greenchoice.nl), Nederlandse Energie Maatschappij (nle.nl) and Oxxio (oxxio.nl).
+In Amsterdam the main energy company is Nuon (nuon.nl); other energy companies in the Dutch consumer market are Delta (delta.nl), E.ON (eon.nl), Eneco (eneco.nl), Energie Direct (energiedirect.nl), Essent (essent.nl), Green Choice (greenchoice.nl), Nederlandse Energie Maatschappij (nle.nl), Oxxio (oxxio.nl) and Vandebron (vandebron.nl).

 Most offer a number of fixed and variable tariff options although prices are quite similar across the board.
 There is also the possibility to purchase energy from renewable sources (groene stroom) such as from wind, biomass or solar.
 Perhaps the greenest company is Vandebron which sells energy from independent producers, mainly farmers.